-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-The show igmp summary command is used to display the total group membership.
+Syntax Description old-output (Optional) Displays the old show output-available for backward compatibility. vrf vrf-name (Optional) Specifies a VPN routing and forwarding (VRF) instance.
+Command Default No default behavior or v ralues Command Modes EXEC Command History Release Modification Release 2.0 This command was introduced.
+Release 3.5.0 The vrf -name keyword and argument were added.
+Jsage Guidelines ou must be in a user group associated with a task group that includes appropriate task signment is preventing you from using a command, contact your AAA administrator The show igmp summary command is used to display the total group membership.
 The value for number of groups is the total number of group members on all interfaces.
 The value for maximum number of groups is the total number of external and local members possible for all interfaces.
 The maximum number of groups and the default value for the maximum number of groups is 50000 members.
-The maximum number of groups for each interface, and the default value for the maximum number of groups for each interface, is 25000 members.
+The maximum number of groups for each interface, and the default value for the maximum number of groups for each interface, is 25000 members. ask ID Task ID Operations multicast